galantelab/sideRETRO/docs/usage.rst

 and
 `NA12778 <ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR323/ERR3239484/NA12778.final.cram>`_.

-While **sideRETRO** can't deal with CRAN files, we'll need to convert them using `samtools <http://www.htslib.org/download/>`_.
-And, some steps will require additional files, so at the beginning of a run, the files listed bellow must be at the same directory where the user is running **sideRETRO** or their correct paths must be supplied at the correspondent option.
+At the beginning of a run, the files listed bellow must be at the same directory where the user is running **sideRETRO** or their correct paths must be supplied at the correspondent option.
 Files are:

 1. A GTF gene annotation file from gencode project (here :file:`gencode.v32.annotation.gtf`).

-2. A custom BED file to serve as black list -- genomic regions to be ignored (`here <misc/black_list.bed>`_ :file:`black_list.bed`).

-3. A FASTA file with the gencode's Human reference genome, version 38 (here :file:`Hg38.fa`).
+2. A FASTA file with the gencode's Human reference genome, version 38 (here :file:`GRCh38_full_analysis_set_plus_decoy_hla.fa`).

-4. A custom perl script, :code:`analyser.pl`, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
+3. A custom perl script, :code:`analyser.pl`, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
 The :code:`analyser.pl` script can be downloaded :download:`here <data/analyser.pl>`.

+Also, we will set the environment variables :file:`REF_PATH` and :file:`REF_CACHE`, as a requirement to work with CRAM files - more information at :ref:`Dealing with CRAM format<extern_cram>`.

 See the complete command sequence bellow for the whole analysis: